 This course is designed to enhance the student's knowledge through lab experiences and an on- or off-campus research project under Biology Department supervision.
 Students are expected to produce tangible outcomes from actual laboratory experiments.
+Students wishing to complete their research experience during a summer term while enrolling and receiving credit during the next fall semester, must obtain instructor approval PRIOR to the research experience.
 Prerequisites: minimum of 16 credits in biology and chemistry and instructor consent.
 (Fall/Spring)